NEXUS-IBA, the Home of International Broadcasting on AM and Shortwave

 Media and local AM & FM radio disruption in Ukraine

 One of the critical advantages of Shortwave radio is its ability to reach a wide area.
-Unlike local AM and FM radio, which are limited in range and can be disrupted by interference from the war, listeners can listen to Shortwave radio broadcasts in several languages across vast distances.
+Unlike local local or national use of AM and FM radio transmitters, which are limited in range, can be easily put out of service or disrupted by interference from the war, listeners can listen to International AM/Medium Waves and Shortwave radio broadcasts in several languages across vast distances.
 This means that people in remote or isolated areas can access important information and news, even when other forms of communication are unavailable.

 Advantages of broadcasting on Shortwave to conflict zones